CCNHuntLab/continuous-rdm-task/README.md

-(whether we want to signal response periods to participants by changing the colour of the fixation dot during training sessions), etc. All these flags are defined in `crdm_set_task_options`, except `doEEG` (which you will be prompted for) and `doDebug` (which determines whether the task will be run in full screen or in a small window for debugging.
+(whether we want to signal response periods to participants by changing the colour of the fixation dot during training sessions), etc. All these flags are defined in `crdm_set_task_options`, except `doEEG` (which you will be prompted for) and `doDebug` (which determines whether the task will be run in full screen or in a small window for debugging).
 Note that the visual display only works properly if you created the stimuli in the same debugMode as you run the task later.

 ## Data saved